CHTC/chtc-website-source/_uw-research-computing/hpc-spack-setup.md

 ```
 {:.term}

 A more convenient option is simply to update your account to run this command whenever you log in.
-You and your group members should add the command to the end of the `.bash_profile` file in your home directory, e.g. `nano ~/.bash_profile`, with the full path to the file.
+You and your group members should add the command to the end of the `.bash_profile` file in your respective home directories, e.g. `nano ~/.bash_profile`, with the full path to the file.
 For a group installation, the line should look like

 ```
 . /home/groups/yourGroupName/spack/share/spack/setup-env.sh